-The Murrumbidgee Valley is in regulated conditions, meaning releases from storages are being made to meet system requirements.
-However, individual rainfall events can reduce demand and increase river flows, resulting in unregulated flows, for which timely notifications will be provided and water users should look to waterinsights.waternsw.com.au for latest supplementary access details.
-General security entitlement holders may also be able to access surplus flows without debit to their accounts (subject to their licence conditions) under the uncontrolled flow (UCF) provisions in the water sharing plan.
+Rainfall and order rejections have resulted in some surplus flows in the lower Murrumbidgee.
+Water users should look to waterinsights.waternsw.com.au for the latest supplementary access details.
+General security entitlement holders may also be eligible for take without debit to their accounts (subject to their licence conditions) under the uncontrolled flow (UCF) provisions in the water sharing plan.

-The valley has recorded some 38,000 megalitres of UCF usage to date (accounts reconciliation processes may result in adjustments to this volume).
-An improvement in resources due to UCF usage will only be realised if allocations increase sufficiently from future resource improvements resulting in a conversion of UCF usage to debit usage on accounts.
+The valley has recorded some 50,000 megalitres of UCF usage to date (accounts reconciliation processes may result in adjustments to this volume).
+An improvement in resource due to UCF usage will only be realised if allocations increase sufficiently from future resource improvements resulting in a conversion of UCF usage to debit usage.

-Total general security water availability (carryover plus current year allocations) is currently 74% of entitlement.
-Improvements above 80% are required to be matched with a commensurate allocation to the Provisional Storage Volume 1 in accordance with the water sharing plan.
+Total general security water availability (carryover plus current year allocations) is currently 88% of entitlement.
+Increases in total general security water availability above 80% are required to be matched with a commensurate allocation to the Provisional Storage Volume 1 (PSV1) in accordance with the water sharing plan.
+The PSV1 account has been increased accordingly.

-With dry conditions likely setting in, and a significant chance it remains dry for the coming months, reserves to assure high priority needs for 2024/25 being carefully assessed.
+In order to mitigate the risk of dry conditions setting in, reserves to assure high priority needs for 2024/25 are being carefully assessed.
 Each assessment going forward will need to consider risks to 2024/25 high priority commitments when deciding to allocate further water in 2023/24.
-As shown in the data sheet below, a small volume of water (10 gigalitres) has already been set aside for the 2024/25 high priority needs reserve in this assessment.
+As shown in the data sheet below, a small volume of water (10 gigalitres) has been set aside for the 2024/25 high priority needs reserve in this assessment.